SZMithu/Blog-site/README.md

 # Blog-site
-This is a beautyfull blog-site published at https://szmithu.github.io/Blog-site/
+This is a beautiful blog-site published at https://szmithu.github.io/Blog-site/